StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     !!! info "Predefined values"
         For the string, integer, and float formats, you can define predefined values by entering each value on a separate line.
 If you choose to do this, users will only be able to select from the predefined values you specify.

-    **Turn on the Mandatory toggle**, if this custom field must be filled by users.
+    **Turn on the Mandatory toggle** to require users to enter a value in this custom field.

 5. Select **Confirm custom field creation**.